-Living With Early Onset Parkinson's — Physical Medicine
+Living With Early Onset Parkinson's — Physical Therapy

-People with chronic conditions like early onset Parkinson's disease often find physical medicine can improve strength and flexibility, and decrease pain and stiffness.
+People with chronic conditions like early onset Parkinson's disease often find physical therapy can improve strength and flexibility, and decrease pain and stiffness.
 It's part of an array of PD treatments.

 PHYSICAL THERAPY FOR PARKINSON'S DISEASE